Hubert-LEROUX/xspectra/README.md

 Check the [documentation](docs.md) for more info !

+## Structure

+- `src/spectra` contains the library with the following subpackages :
+  - `atom` specialized in atom spectra analysis
+  - `utils` containing some global tools to analyse spectra
+  - `simulation` to generate theorical spectra of diatomic molecules
+  - `visualization` to display some visual data
+- `examples` contains usage examples of the library, including scripts for spectral analysis and simulation.
+  - `data` useful for the examples
+  - `pdf` contains pdf versions of the jupyters
+- `pictures` contains images used in the documentation, such as simulation graphs and score plots.
+- `requirements.txt` lists the dependencies required to run the project.
+- `README.md` provides an overview of the project, its features, and instructions for installation and usage.
+- `docs.md` contains detailed documentation for users and developers.
+- `LICENSE` specifies the terms of the project's license.
+- `CONTRIBUTING.md` explains how to contribute to the project, including guidelines for pull requests and bug reports.

 ## Documentation

 Detailed documentation is available in the `docs.md` file.
 It includes descriptions and examples for all the functions provided by the library.